-Jura Coffee machines are available in a wide variety of sizes, formats, functionality and designs and at first, the choices can seem bewildering!
+Jura Coffee machines are available in a range of sizes, formats, functionality and designs and at first, the choices may seem bewildering!
 This guide is intended to help clarify the options available and make the choices more relevant to the prospective purchaser.
 Whilst we have endeavoured to answer the questions we think, will be helpful in the decision-making process, there are doubtless more personal decisions of relevance to the individual.

 If you require any guidance, just use the Contact form or give us a call and we will be happy to assist.

-Jura Coffee Machines can be divided into two main categories - Commercial and Domestic units.
+Jura Coffee Machines can be divided into two main categories - Professional and Household units.
 The main differentiators between these being size and cost – the commercial units have larger water tanks and waste receptacles.
 Interestingly though, the Jura domestic units have gained their reputation for reliability due to the sharing of components from the commercial units, which is why these domestic machines are so robust.

 The Jura GIGA 6 (below) for example, is actually the same machine as the Jura GIGA X8 commercial unit – same grinders, same brew unit, same pumps – it's all the same, but the commercial unit has a bigger water tank and waste receptacles and bean hoppers.

 In this guide, though, we will focus on Jura domestic machines.

 So, we will begin with the ENA line - the Jura entry level machines.
 These are the most compact/slim line units, so when width/space is at a premium, these little Jura machines are ideal.